gocanto/google-autocomplete/README.md

 # How can I thank you?
-Why not star the github repo?.
+Why not star the github repo?
 Share the link for this repository on Twitter?
 Spread the word!

 Don't forget to [follow me on twitter](https://twitter.com/gocanto)!